 NAME, AFFILIATION AND OBJECTS

 Thameside Tennis is the operating name of the Civil Service Lawn Tennis Clubi.
-The club is affiliated to the Middlesex County Lawn Tennis Association, Senior’s Tennis GB (the Veterans’ Lawn Tennis Association) and the Civil Service Sports Council Lawn Tennis Association (CSSCLTA)ii.
+The club is affiliated to the Surrey County Lawn Tennis Association, Senior’s Tennis GB (the Veterans’ Lawn Tennis Association) and the Civil Service Sports Council Lawn Tennis Association (CSSCLTA)ii.
 The object of the Club is principally to provide facilities for and generally to promote, encourage and facilitate the playing of tennis including through the provision of suitably qualified coaches.

 The committee may, at its discretion, appoint Life members (and revoke life membership) for existing or past members who have given long and valued service to the Club and who are no longer actively involved in Club activities.
 Life Members are not required to pay a Club subscription fee.